mark-bradshaw/mrhorse/README.md

 ### Examples

-Look in the `example` folder to see MrHorse in action.
+Look in the `example` folder to see MrHorse in action.  `node example/index.js`.

 ### Install